Transchromatic extensions in motivic and Real bordism: Non-trivial brackets in MGL

 The bracket in question then contains

 Unpacking the \(\rho\)-fractions giving \(\xk{k}\) and \(\xk{\ell}\) and recalling that the cobar differential is a bimodule derivation, we see that this particular element is

 \end{proof}

-\begin{remark} We have written the statement and proof in a suggestive, but somewhat general way, to emphasize that these same relations will hold for any similar Hopf algebroid framework with a primitive element playing the role of \(\rho\) and the differential on a class analogous to \(\tau\) involving only \(\rho\) divisibility.
-A similar story plays out with the Miller--Ravenel--Wilson Chromatic Spectral Sequence approach to understanding the classical Adams--Novikov \(E_2\)-term \cite{MRW}.
-For example, we see the same brackets involving the \(\alpha\)-family. \end{remark}
+\begin{remark} These same relations will hold for any similar Hopf algebroid with a primitive element playing the role of \(\rho\) and the differential on a class analogous to \(\tau\) involving only \(\rho\) divisibility.
+For example, we see the same brackets involving the \(\alpha\)-family in the Miller--Ravenel--Wilson Chromatic Spectral Sequence approach to understanding the classical Adams--Novikov \(E_2\)-term \cite{MRW}. \end{remark}

-When \(k\) and \(\ell\) have different \(2\)-adic valuations, then this is just recovering the description of elements like \(\bar{v}_n(b)\) as various brackets given by the \(\rho\)-Bockstein spectral sequence (or equivalently, given by the slice differentials).
-In both the \(\rho\)-Bockstein and slice spectral sequences, the differentials on the powers of \(\tau\) depend on the \(2\)-adic valuation of the exponent, and the targets of later differentials annihilate the lower chromatic classes.
-This gives the usual rewriting of the \(\bar{v}_n(b)\) as Massey products.